apc-unb/apc-api/web/components/project/README.md

         }
     ```

-* http StatusCreated (201) will be sent if the project has been created correctly
+* http StatusCreated (201) will be sent if the project has been created correctly and will return a JSON in the following format

+    ```
+       {
+           "status": "success",
+           "content": {
+               "monitorEmail": "email.do.luis@gmail.com",
+               "monitorName": "Luis Gebrim"
+           }
+       }
+    ```